 All Wisdom and Knowledge Come From Above

-For the Christian, our source of wisdom and knowledge is not a textbook, a seminar, a conference, or the world.
+The Bible says the source of wisdom and knowledge is not a textbook, a seminar, a conference, or the world.
 Rather, all wisdom and knowledge come from above.
-Seek Him first.

 My son, if thou wilt receive my words, and hide my commandments with thee; So that thou incline thine ear unto wisdom, and apply thine heart to understanding; Yea, if thou criest after knowledge, and liftest up thy voice for understanding; If thou seekest her as silver, and searchest for her as for hid treasures; Then shalt thou understand the fear of the LORD, and find the knowledge of God.
 For the LORD giveth wisdom: out of his mouth cometh knowledge and understanding.

 Knowledge for its own sake is anemic.
 If the core of what we teach our children is dates, facts, and arithmetic tables, will they be any wiser?

 As parents who teach our children at home, we have a unique opportunity to impart the foundation of wisdom — to shepherd our child’s heart.
 Dates, facts, and arithmetic tables, which have their place, will be in their proper place — not as the goal, but as a tool for reaching the goal, which is for our children to love the Lord their God with all their heart, soul, and mind and to love their neighbor as themselves.